 The Noailles’s generosity kept the artistic and intellectual life in Paris vibrant and contributed greatly to the surrealist movement.
 They financed a number of films including Man Ray’s The Mysteries of the Château of Dice, Jean Cocteau’s The Blood of a Poet, and Luis Bunuel’s joint production with Salvador Dali’s The Golden Age.
 “These movies shocked audiences in the 1930’s.
 They still do,” Jacques comments and reveals a photo booth strip that pictures Noailles wearing funny glasses with Belle de Jour actor Jean Sorel, a couple at the time, striking different poses.
 “She was 60 and he was 20!
 Bravo Marie Laure!”
 Jacques compliments the enduring charm of this grand lady whom he met in her late 60’s.
 “She was very eccentric, very original and very creative.”

-My last strong impression of that apartment is of the books arranged in stacks that cover practically every surface and create a range of mountains.
+Books are not often associated with the surreal, but in the apartment they too have a role in determining the playful nature of the treasure trove.
+Arranged in stacks, they cover practically every surface and create a range of mountains.
 Some of these peaks have peculiar paperweights such as the shark tail that makes me think of Colette’s notion that every book is a conquest, a jungle of ideas that will reveal themselves one day in a tranquil landscape.
 At the moment Jacques is taming a book by Werner Spies, a German art historian and exhibition designer who also served as a director of the Centre Georges Pompidou.
 Jacques is familiar with exhibition design since he has designed a number of exhibitions, Russia at the Guggenheim in New York, Elsa Schiaparelli at the Musée de la Mode et du Textile in Paris and the three Yves Saint Laurent retrospectives.
 The book, though, that strikes me the most is Arthur Rimbaud’s book of poems.
 “Victor Hugo had once described the young Arthur Rimbaud as an infant Shakespeare,” Jacques says and points to the two bleak and romantic paintings by Victor Hugo that decorate his wall.
 Rimbaud himself had written that “genius is the recovery of childhood at will” and indeed Jacques in that sense is a definitely a genius.